ptramontina/lawnstarter-project/README.md

-# LawnStarter Test
+# SWAPI Test

-Hello, my name is Pedro, and I did this test project for the LawnStarter interview process.
+Hello, my name is Pedro, and I did this test project for an interview process.

-Thank you for taking a look and for this opportunity.
-I hope you enjoy it!
+The idea was to show characters and movies from the SWAPI (https://swapi.dev/).
+Besides that I should insert data about what was searched on this APP, and have an event every five minutes to process this data.

 ## Stack